+Lymphoma is the most common blood cancer.
+T-cell lymphomas compromise up to 20% of all aggressive Non-Hodgkin's lymphoma, or NHL, and consist of many different subtypes of fast-growing lymphomas.
+Outcomes for these patients are poor with 5-year survival of approximately 30%.
 Despite several approvals over the past decade, the treatment of relapsed and/or refractory PTCL remains a significant unmet medical need.
-Three of the more recent launches, pralatrexate (Folotyn®), romidepsin (Istodax®) and belinostat (Beleodaq®), were approved based on single-arm clinical trials of fewer than 130 patients, each with response rates in the range of 25-27% and only two to three months of median progression-free survival in unselected populations.
+Three of the more recent launches, pralatrexate (Folotyn®), romidepsin (Istodax®) and belinostat (Beleodaq®), were approved based on single-arm clinical trials of fewer than 130 patients, each with response rates in the range of 25-27% and only two to three months of median PFS in unselected populations.
+In addition, none of the approved agents has demonstrated a survival benefit.
+The National Comprehensive Cancer Network guidelines currently recommend clinical trials for relapsed and/or refractory patients.